MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 }
 ```

-If no parameters are used, `Switch` performs a case-insensitive exact match
+If no parameters are used, `Switch` behaves the same as using the **Exact**
-for the value.
-If the value is a collection, each element is evaluated in
+parameter.
+It performs a case-insensitive match for the value.
+If the value is
-the order in which it appears.
+a collection, each element is evaluated in the order in which it appears.

 The `Switch` statement must include at least one condition statement.